lkuper/CMPS290S-2018-09/course-overview.md

 Responses for each reading are due **by 11am on the day we discuss that reading in class** (see the [readings page](readings.md) for a schedule).
 Late responses will not be accepted.

-Responses should be written in Markdown format, with the filename `YYYY-MM-DD-cruzid.md`, and pushed to [the `responses` directory of the course GitHub repo](https://github.com/lkuper/CMPS290S-2018-09/tree/master/responses).
-For example, if your CruzID is 'foobar' and you're submitting a response to the reading assignment for October 19, that response will go in a file called `2018-10-19-foobar.md`.
+Responses should be written in Markdown format, with the filename `XXXX-response-YYYY-MM-DD.md`, and pushed to [the `responses` directory of the course GitHub repo](https://github.com/lkuper/CMPS290S-2018-09/tree/master/responses), where `XXXX` is a randomly generated unique ID number that I will provide to each of you today.

+For example, if your ID number is 3954 and you're submitting a response to the reading assignment for October 19, that response will go in a file called `3954-response-2018-10-19.md`.

 You do not have to submit a response for readings that you're presenting (more about presentations in a minute).